yesihaveidea/myrtille/DOCUMENTATION.md

 - I don't have a mouse (or a right button), how can I Right-Click? (i.e.: on a touchpad or iOS device)
 	- You can toggle on the "Right-Click" button into the toolbar, then touch or left-click the screen to trigger a right-click at that position

+- Nothing happens when I click on some toolbar buttons
+- Nothing happens when I print with the "Myrtille PDF" redirected printer
+	- Although myrtille dialogs should work (same domain origin policy), ensure you don't have a popup blocker (Chrome have one by default), or disable it or add an exception for the myrtille domain

 - The RDP session continues to run after clicking "Disconnect"
 	- Check the RDP server configuration (session disconnect timeout in particular).
 You can setup it automatically by importing the Myrtille "myrtille\bin\RDPSetup.reg" file into registry.